Panmoni/yapbay/docs/plan.md

 # YapBay Frontend Development Plan

-creating and funding escrow are still separate steps, and when we fund the escrow, the database is not getting updated.

-This might be a listener failure or maybe the listener does not run often off.

-- re-test flow up to mark fiat paid and ensure API works and state updates on the frontend
-- When funding escrow, is the transaction getting recorded to the API?
+test immediate prompt to fund after escrow creation

+test recording of all events

+test update of escrow, trade tables for events

+funded and fiat paid not getting recorded in transactions table

+TradePage not updating to show fiat paid... might be because listener failed

+escrow details balance still wrong

+if the escrow is funded and mark paid fails to meet deadline, gotta refund the USDC

+contract events table needs more data and to have the trade_id field in there

 - when recording the escrow it is saving its state as the trade state, not the escrow state.
-- ensure listener is working properly.
-- check events table and log

 ## escrow